 Progress is inevitable and mankind’s ability to harness tools and technology has seen us make significant advances.
 As we move into the Fourth Industrial Revolution, with breakthroughs in artificial intelligence and the digitisation of processes, intelligent process automation is the technology that defines this time.
 This technology represents an opportunity to meet the increasing challenges of KYC and UBO in banking and other regulated sectors.

 Compliance can, and will, reap tangible benefits at a time when business has never been riskier.
 In order to take advantage, companies can redesign KYC processes where people and new technologies collaborate hand in hand.
 Codifying policies to programme a software robot automates the UBO identification process and ensures that the KYC policy is consistently applied for every new customer.
 Compliance experts can then step in when their judgment and problem-solving skills are needed to complete more valuable tasks such as tackling complex UBO investigations or advancing policies.

-For further insight on the importance of ultimate beneficial ownership identification, download our white paper from encompass co-founder and CEO Wayne Johnson: Exploring ultimate beneficial ownership and the role it plays in laundering illicit funds.
+For further insight on the importance of ultimate beneficial ownership identification, download our ebook from Encompass co-founder and CEO Wayne Johnson: Exploring ultimate beneficial ownership and the role it plays in laundering illicit funds.

 Encompass’ intelligent process automation conducts live document and data collection, analysis and integration from public and premium sources to bring transparency to complex corporate structures and ultimate beneficial ownership, delivering the most accurate and complete KYC on demand.